gdslater/Alariss-data-vis/README.md

 # Alariss-data-vis
 A data visualization of Alariss clients throughout the world.
-Created using plotly
+Created using plotly.